Paul Brule

-Paul Brule (born February 21, 1945, in Montreal, Quebec) is a former football player who starred at St. Francis Xavier University in the 1960s before playing professionally in the Canadian Football League.
-In March 2018, it was announced that Brule would be inducted in to the Canadian Football Hall of Fame class of 2018.
+Paul Brule (born February 21, 1945) is a Canadian former professional football player who starred at St. Francis Xavier University in the 1960s before playing professionally in the Canadian Football League.
+He was inducted in to the Canadian Football Hall of Fame in 2018.

 University football career (1964-1967)

 Brule played fullback and defensive halfback at St. Francis Xavier University in Antigonish, Nova Scotia, Canada from 1964 to 1967.

 In 1966 he set a Canadian university football record with 1103 yards rushing and became the first player in Canadian Interuniversity Sport history to score 20 touchdowns in a season.
 He also set a U Sports season record with 120 points scored.
 That season the St. Francis Xavier X-Men won the Vanier Cup Trophy as Canada's top university football team by beating Waterloo Lutheran University (now known as Wilfrid Laurier University) 40–14 in the 2nd Vanier Cup game at Varsity Stadium in Toronto.

 Brule did not win another championship in 1967, but his senior year at St. Francis Xavier was perhaps his finest.
 He broke his own record for touchdowns in a season with 25.
 This included 21 rushing touchdowns, two receiving touchdowns, one punt return touchdown and one interception return touchdown.
 This record still stands as of the completion of the 2017 U Sports football season.
 Brule's 150 points in the 1967 season were also a new Canadian record.
 Remarkably, eight of Brule's touchdowns in 1967 came in a single game.
 On October 20, 1967, Brule scored seven rushing touchdowns and one punt return touchdown against Dalhousie University.
 This record still stands, as does his record of 48 points in a single game.
 He finished his four-year university career with 51 all-purpose touchdowns, a record that still stands as of the completion of the 2017 U Sports season.